 The committee reads and approves the student's initial project proposal as well as the final thesis document.
 After the proposal is approved, the student will negotiate a written contract with the committee chair, which must be approved by the Chair of the student's department.
-The contract includes a schedule of regular meetings with the committee chair, a list of project goals, an agreed-upon series of deadlines by which the various goals will be met, and the method by or medium in which a summary of the project will be submitted to the Master's thesis or project classroom.
+The contract includes a schedule of regular meetings with the committee chair, a list of project goals, an agreed-upon series of deadlines by which the various goals will be met, and the method by or medium in which a summary of the project will be submitted..
 This contract may be revised with the agreement of the Master's Committee Chair within the initial six-month time period; extensions beyond six months require formal approval by the Chair of the student's department.
 Extensions require registration in and tuition payment for 5901 Thesis II.
 Read more about the master's thesis in the Appendix.